Characters: Dragon Ball Main Characters

 - Dub Text: Funimation changes his dialogue more than most characters.
 For example Bulma being mad at Yamcha for canceling a date due to being broke, became him taking another girl out to a concert in the dub.
 Even in Kai, Funimation changed a line of Yamcha saying he's got to help Goku with "I'll be there" to "I'll just watch".

 - Perhaps one of the most cruel cases happens in the Lookout, as Bulma fondly remembers Goku.
 Chi-Chi teases her, saying that Bulma is in love with Goku, but she should give up, because Chi-Chi is prettier.
 Yamcha then says that Chi-Chi looks very pretty today, which makes Chi-Chi upset, because that implies that she doesn't always look pretty.
 In the Dub Text, Chi-Chi suggests that, since Bulma likes Goku so much, they should trade husbands: Bulma gets Goku and Chi-Chi gets Vegeta.
-Yamcha then says that he is available, to which Chi-Chi responds that she wants an even trade, not a downgrade.
+Yamcha then says that he is available, to which Chi-Chi responds that she wants an even trade, not a downgrade (though he appeared to take her comment as the friendly joke it was intended to be).

 - Easily Forgiven: Yamcha is generally shown as pretty forgiving, possibly due to being bad once himself.
 When Tien Shinhan apologizes for breaking his leg, he just shrugs and says its nothing.